talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $customerSessionId = 'customerSessionId_example'; // string | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
-You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#operation/getApplicationSessions) endpoint.
+You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint.
 $body = new \TalonOne\Client\Model\IntegrationRequest(); // \TalonOne\Client\Model\IntegrationRequest | body
 $dry = True; // bool | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 When set to `true`: - The endpoint considers **only** the payload that you pass when **closing** the session.
 When you do not use the `dry` parameter, the endpoint behaves as a typical PUT endpoint.
 Each update builds upon the previous ones. - You can use the `evaluableCampaignIds` body property to select specific campaigns to run.
 [See the docs](https://docs.talon.one/docs/dev/integration-api/dry-requests).
 $now = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | A timestamp value of a future date that acts as a current date when included in the query.
-Use this parameter, for example, to test campaigns that would be evaluated for this customer session in the future (say, [scheduled campaigns](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-schedule)).  **Note:**  - It must be an RFC3339 timestamp string. - It can **only** be a date in the future. - It can **only** be used if the `dry` parameter in the query is set to `true`.
+Use this parameter, for example, to test campaigns that would be evaluated for this customer session in the future (say, [scheduled campaigns](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-schedule)).  > [!note] **Note** > - It must be an RFC3339 timestamp string. > - It can **only** be a date in the future. > - It can **only** be used if the `dry` parameter in the query is set to `true`.

 try {
     $result = $apiInstance->updateCustomerSessionV2($customerSessionId, $body, $dry, $now);